As an Amazon Associate, I earn from qualifying purchases and other affiliate links. I only recommend products I’ve tried or researched.

 2. Makeup Removal

-Yes, oils can break down waterproof makeup and even help unclog pores.
-Massage gently onto your face, then remove with a warm, damp cloth.
+Oils melt waterproof makeup and help loosen clogged pores.
+I massage it over dry skin, then wipe everything off with a warm, damp cloth.
 You’ll be shocked how much grime it lifts off.

 3. Facial Massage Base